Z-Kiss/Java_React_H2-Proman/README.md

 - With the Drag and Drop you can change the position of the Columns or Cards.
-This change only happens on the Frontend if the sent PUT Request responses were Ok.
+This change only happens on the Frontend if the sent, PUT Request responses were Ok.

 ### _**Drag and Drop Columns**_